JuliaSpace/ReferenceFrameRotations.jl/README.md

       + 1.0 + 0.0.i + 0.0.j + 0.0.k
 ```

-2. Provide the real and imaginary part:
+2. Provide the real and imaginary parts as separated numbers:

 ```julia
 r = sqrt(2)/2